 At the start of the year I was approached by Fiona Grant, one of the leaders of the 1st Reddingmuirhead Girls’ Brigade.
 Fiona is very interested in my Getting To Know You booklet.
-The girls will be learning about dementia this year, and Fiona thought that it would be beneficial if I talked to them about my work in schools to raise children’s awareness of dementia.
+The girls will be learning about dementia this year, and Fiona thought that it would be beneficial if I talked to them about my work in

 I was delighted to meet them at their meeting on Wednesday 2nd March, where they were all very busy making a chocolate orange hand scrub and cards for Mother’s Day.